Thai Cuisine — Everything Old Is New Again in Bangkok Kitchens

 Funeral book recipes enabled Thompson to hark back to 19th century lives

-Thompson has countless precious funeral books well over a hundred years old (one dates to the 1890s), with faded covers, torn corners, and paper so fragile it looks like it might easily disintegrate.
-The chef is planning to have his collection digitized and establish a culinary archive with digital library for chefs and researchers.
+The chef is planning to have his collection digitised and establish a culinary archive with digital library for chefs and researchers.

-Thompson’s beef Mussaman curry is from the book of Thanpuuying Plian, the wife of a late 19th century courtier.
-He also serves a duck soup from a noble woman called Jip Bunnag — the Bunnags are one of Thailand’s most influential families — and the granddaughter of Thanpuying Plian, which dates to around 1920.
+Thompson’s beef Mussaman curry is from the book of Thanpuying Plian (also written as Plean) Passakornrawong, the wife of a late 19th century courtier.
+He also serves a duck soup, which dates to around 1920, from a noble woman called Jip Bunnag, and the granddaughter of Thanpuying Plian, one of the great cooks of the Rattanakosin period.

-Another recipe Thompson uses for an aromatic chicken curry called gen gari gai is 120 years old, by a courtesan who was a famous musician.
+Another recipe he cooks is an aromatic chicken curry called geng gari gai is 120 years old, by a courtesan who was a famous musician.
 It comes from one of the first ever published books in Thailand, around 1895, although the chef believes it could be a much older recipe, given the consistency of culture in Thailand at the time.

 Thompson said he had been cooking Thai cuisine for well over a decade when he began to feel like a novice and become uncertain and unfamiliar with a cuisine that had occupied him for so long.